All work

 RAG: grounding the model in real data

 Most retrieval failures are retrieval failures, not model failures.
 If the right context never gets fetched, no model on earth saves you.
-So I score retrieval on its own, separate from generation, and I make the system say I do not know instead of confidently inventing.
+So retrieval is scored on its own, separate from generation, and the system is built to say it does not know instead of confidently inventing.
 Vectorization, chunking and freshness are product decisions, not afterthoughts.

-Gemma 4 is open weight, Apache 2.0, and ships in four sizes I pick between depending on the job.
+Gemma 4 is open weight, Apache 2.0, and ships in four sizes to pick between depending on the job.
 E2B and E4B are the small effective-2B and 4B models that run on the edge or even a phone.
 The 26B is a mixture-of-experts that only activates around 4B parameters per token, so you get close to big-model quality at small-model cost.
-The 31B dense is the one I reach for when I want maximum quality and do not care about footprint.
+The 31B dense is the one to reach for when maximum quality matters and footprint does not.
 Right-sizing the model to the task is half the work.

-I do not full fine-tune.
+Full fine-tuning is off the table.
 That needs a rack of GPUs and it is the wrong tool for almost every real job.
-On a single A100 80GB I use LoRA, and QLoRA when I want headroom: freeze the base model in 4-bit and train tiny adapters, well under one percent of the parameters.
+On a single A100 80GB the approach is LoRA, and QLoRA when more headroom is needed: freeze the base model in 4-bit and train tiny adapters, well under one percent of the parameters.
 That comfortably handles the 26B MoE with LoRA and the 31B dense with QLoRA on one card.

 The dataset is the actual work.
 A clean, consistent, well-labelled instruction set beats any clever hyperparameter every single time.
-I keep a frozen holdout the model never trains on, compare every run against both the base model and the previous adapter, and watch for the model getting dumber outside the target task.
+A frozen holdout the model never trains on stays aside, every run is compared against both the base model and the previous adapter, and the model is watched for getting dumber outside the target task.
 Specialise it too hard and it forgets how to do everything else.
 That trade is the job.

 Why bother when an API exists